tsheeran1/Inst-RPI-in-VirtualBox-Mac/2-Configure Virtual Machine.md

 ![Screen11](https://user-images.githubusercontent.com/26580126/34023046-c7f9ea6e-e110-11e7-9201-8ad2645511de.png)

-Update:  Configure Network Adapter 1 "attached" dropdown to "NAT".
-Do Not configure Adapter 2.
-The screenshot is incorrect
+Configure Network Adapter 1 "attached" dropdown to "Bridged Adapter".
+***Optionally*** you can click into the "Advanced" section of the Adapter config and choose an alternate adapter type.
+I picked the PCnet-FAST III adapter, but the default one should work too.

 #### Enable your VM to use your host USB ports
 This is useful for example if you have a z-wave usb stick that you want to be able to access from your vm.
 Thats how I set it up, but in theory this should work for any USB device